 French-American soprano, Sandra Hamaoui, has been praised for her “homogenous and flexible voice of fine velvet” in addition to her “musicality and finesse of expression” (El Pais Uruguay).
 Described as “heartfelt” and “prodigious” (Voce di Meche), her true talent lies not just in her effortless vocal technique and musicality, but also in her ability to fully captivate her audience.

-As a member of the ensemble at Opernhaus Zürich, Ms. Hamaoui makes several notable role debuts in 2021/22: as Gilda in Rigoletto, Constance in a new production of Les Dialogues des Carmèlites, and Nanetta in Falstaff under the baton of music director Gianandrea Noseda.
-The 2020/21 season, unfortunately cancelled due to COVID, was to bring Sophie in Werther and Alice in the world premiere of Alice in Wonderland.
-In June, Ms. Hamaoui will make her debut at the Théâtre des Champs Elysées as Lisa in La Sonnambula under the directions of Rolando Villazon and Ricardo Frizza.
+As a member of the ensemble, Ms. Hamaoui makes several notable role debuts at Opernhaus Zürich from 2021 to 2023: as Gilda in Rigoletto, Susanna in Le Nozze di Figaro, Constance in a new production of Les Dialogues des Carmèlites, and Nanetta in Falstaff under the baton of music director Gianandrea Noseda.
+She also makes her debut in the title role of Romeo et Juliette with l’Orchestre de Chambre de Genève.
+The 2020/21 season, unfortunately cancelled due to COVID, was to bring Sophie in Werther and Alice in the world premiere of Alice in Wonderland (postponed to 2022/23).
+In June 2021, Ms. Hamaoui made her debut at the Théâtre des Champs Elysées as Lisa in La Sonnambula under the directions of Rolando Villazon and Ricardo Frizza.

-Prior to her appointment as an ensemble member, Ms. Hamaoui collaborated several times with Opernhaus Zürich, first debuting as Gretel in a new production of Hänsel und Gretel by Robert Carsen under the batons of Fabio Luisi and Markus Poschner, she later reprised her successful interpretation the following season.
+Prior to her appointment as an ensemble member, Ms. Hamaoui collaborated several times with Opernhaus Zürich, first debuting as Gretel in Robert Carsen's new production of Hänsel und Gretel under the batons of Fabio Luisi and Markus Poschner and then later reprising her successful interpretation.
 Previously, at 24-years-old, Ms. Hamaoui joined the ensemble of the Deutsche Oper Berlin, where she sang the roles of Pamina in Die Zauberflöte and Ninette in L'amour des trois oranges, among many others.

 Ms. Hamaoui has also performed as the title character in Gounod's Roméo et Juliette with the Canadian Vocal Arts Institute and as Adina in L'elisir d'amore with the San Francisco Conservatory of Music at the Kennedy Center.
 Additionally, Ms. Hamaoui is an avid recitalist: she has given solo recitals everywhere from New York City with the Art Song Preservation Society to Montevideo, Uruguay with La Escena Vocal.

-The recipient of numerous awards, Ms Hamaoui was a National Semi-Finalist in The Metropolitan Opera National Council Auditions and first place winner in the New England Regional Finals; she has also been awarded Top Prize, Audience Favorite, and the Irene Patti Memorial Award from Florida Grand Opera's Young Patronesses of The Opera Vocal Competition; a Major Award from the Opera Index Vocal Competition; Top Prize and study grant from the Career Bridges Foundation; First Prize in the Mary Trueman Competition (the Art Song Preservation Society of New York); First prize in the West Bay Opera League Competition; and Audience Favorite in the James Toland Vocal Competition.
-Additionally, she was the recipient of scholarships from The Opera Foundation, The Schuyler Foundation, and the Henry & Maria Holt Memorial Fund.
+The recipient of numerous awards, Ms. Hamaoui was a National Semi-Finalist in The Metropolitan Opera National Council Auditions and first place winner in the New England Regional Finals; she has also been awarded Top Prize, Audience Favorite, and the Irene Patti Memorial Award from Florida Grand Opera's Young Patronesses of The Opera Competition; a Major Award from the Opera Index Vocal Competition; Top Prize and study grant from the Career Bridges Foundation; First Prize in the Mary Trueman Competition (Art Song Preservation Society of New York); First prize in the West Bay Opera League Competition; and Audience Favorite in the James Toland Vocal Competition.
+Additionally, she was the recipient of scholarships from Fondation des Treilles, The Opera Foundation, The Schuyler Foundation, and the Henry & Maria Holt Memorial Fund,

 Her Bachelor of Music degree was completed at the San Francisco Conservatory of Music in 2015.
 Prior, she attended the Juilliard School of Music Pre-College Division.
 She is fluent in English, French, Italian, and Spanish, and she speaks conversational German.
 Outside the theater, Ms. Hamaoui enjoys traveling to unconventional places, roaming in art museums and galleries, tasting unique cuisines, dancing ballet, and hiking outdoors.